gerbilbyte/DeMoN2/README.md

-## A Brief History
+## A Brief History - Part Two

-In a nutshell...

-Since the 1990s I've been a massive fan of the Action Replay III cartridge (AR3) for the Amiga.
-Whenever I played games on the Amiga, the AR3 was always plugged in, and I had more fun finding infinite lives, infinite weapons, level skips, etc. I learnt so much from that device as well as other ways to use it.
-I wanted to have an AR3 with my own tools, but this was an impossibility for me at the time.

-Fast forward a few years....

-I learnt about a project where somebody (na103) had reverse engineered the original AR3 cartridge.
-The project can be found [here](https://github.com/na103/ar3).
-I built my own, reverse engineered the firmware, added my tool and the project was a success.

-Shortly after this I learnt that another individual (REbEL) had reverse engineered the Action Replay III firmware, the Aktion Replay IV "firmware", and combined all the tools together into a ROM binary that worked as a "cartridge" for WinUAE (known as the Action Replay V).
-I got in touch to see if he wanted it working on real hardware and he agreed.
-We invited na103 to join us and and a collaborative hobby ensued.

-Firmware evolved as extra tools were added which led the hardware to evolve too.
-And as the hardware evolved, so did the firmware.

-And the healthy vicious circle continued!

-DeMoN was born.
+For a brief history on the DeMoN cart please see the 'Brief History' blurb on the original DeMoN cart repo. #tk#

+Since the release of the original DeMoN, a few changes were made which made the cartridge a more superior piece of kit.
+Firstly, the idea of adding a USB port to allow serial transfer of data came into fruition.
+This was planned and the idea became a reality.
+No longer does an Amiga user need to use fiddly serial ports to talk between their Amiga and their PC.
+Secondly, the five GALs were replaced by a single CLPD.
+This allowed for better features involving more complex PCB layouts.

+The majority, if fact ALL of the work done on this version can be creditted to [na103](https://github.com/na103) and [REbEL](https://github.com/dmcoles) as they did all the work.
+Excellent work guys!

 ## Features

-So what is so special about the DeMoN cartridge, and how does it compare against an original Action Replay 3 cartridge?
+So what is so special about the DeMoN II cartridge, and how does it compare against an original Action Replay 3 and the original DeMoN cartridge?
 In a nutshell:

 | FEATURE | Action Replay 3 | DeMoN Cartridge | DeMoN II Cartridge